bellroy/lesswrong-wiki/README.md

 lesswrong-wiki-skin
 ===================

-Skin for the lesswrong wiki
+Skin for the lesswrong wiki (mediawiki)